Mind's senior management team

 Andrew plays a prominent part in the Charity Retail Association including time spent as a Board Member.

-Kathleen is responsible for Mind's fundraising, leading a department of 27 staff who together raise vital income for Mind's work from a range of sources, as well as Mind's conferences and training unit.
+Kathleen is responsible for Mind's fundraising, leading a department of 35 staff who together raise in excess of £14m vital income for Mind's work from a range of sources, as well as Mind's training unit.

 Prior to joining Mind in 2001, Kathleen worked at NSPCC.
 She holds an MSc in Voluntary Sector Organisation from the LSE and is a Trustee of Southwark Playhouse.